ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFoldersAPI.md

     open class func getFolderPath(folderId: Int, completion: @escaping (_ data: FileEntryBaseArrayWrapper?, _ error: Error?) -> Void)
 ```

+Returns a path to the folder with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-folder-path/).